shmuelbarkin/Stuff-you-should-know/README.md

      - [InVision DSM](https://www.invisionapp.com/design-system-manager/learn)
      - Sketch Libraries
 1. General Design
-   - Illustrator - primarily for vector images (free alternative [Inkscape](https://inkscape.org/))
+   - Illustrator // primarily for vector images (free alternative [Inkscape](https://inkscape.org/))
-   - Photoshop - primarily for raster (free alternative GIMP)
+   - Photoshop // primarily for raster (free alternative GIMP)
-   - Grab a color value from your screen - http://colorcop.net/  (Windows)
+   - Grab a color value from your screen // http://colorcop.net/  (Windows)
 1. Image types (which to use when)
-   - jpeg - for complex images with many colors (e.g. lifestyle image)
+   - jpeg // for complex images with many colors (e.g. lifestyle image)
-   - png - with transparency (e.g. logo image)
+   - png // with transparency (e.g. logo image)
-   - svg - vector image format
+   - svg // vector image format (always use svg, unless you specially have a reason not to)
 1. Raster vs vector
 1. Need inspiration?
 Go to [Dribbble](https://dribbble.com/)
 ## Setting up your computer